nwmqpa/GTNH-CropAutomation/README.md

 ## Thanks

 My repo is a fork from https://github.com/huchenlei/auto-crossbreeding/tree/improve_autocrossbreed which was originally authored by huchenlei and improved by xyqyear.
 Huge props to them for getting this off the ground and allowing me to take it further.

-## Notable Changes

-If you are familiar with the older versions of this code then here are some notable changes that motivated me to develop this fork in the first place.

-- Changed general layout to access chests more easily.
-- Changed farm layout to facilitate running autoSpread immediately after autoStat.
-- Added the option to use regular dirt instead of fertilized dirt for crops requiring a particular block underneath.
-- Added configurable maximum growth and maximum resistance stats.
-- Added configurable thresholds for autoSpread, autoStat, and autoTier.
-- Added configurable option to stat-up crops while running autoTier.
-- Added configurable option to cleanup after complete (no longer a flag).
-- Added a built-in storage reset to prevent having to break the robot in order to run autoSpread or autoTier more than once.
-- Added an uninstall script.
-- Code is a LOT cleaner and more organized, just look at this README.
-- It is no longer the code's fault if any of the programs crash (probably).

 ![Giant Sword](media/Giant_Sword.png?)